cry-inc/dmarc-report-viewer/README.md

 - [x] List all mails in the IMAP inbox
 - [x] Viewing of individual mail metadata with a list of extracted reports
 - [x] Show parsing errors for DMARC reports
+- [x] Lookup of DNS, location, whois and other source IP properties

 ## Changelog
 Read the [CHANGELOG.md](CHANGELOG.md) file for a list of all released versions and their corresponding changes.